Syngio/JailbreakArchive/README.md

 ### **Re-scripts:**

 Files that have been modified or *re-scripted* so the game is functional to certain extent.
+Please read the notes.

 | File | Year and Date | Description | Credits |
 | - | - | - | - |